raspiblitz/raspiblitz/README.md

 * Remove power
 * Remove SD card

-Now download the new RaspiBlitz SD card image and write it to your SD card .. yes you simply overwrite the old one, it's OK, all your personal data is on the HDD (if you haven't done any manual changes to the system).
+Now download the new RaspiBlitz SD card image and write it to your SD card .. yes you simply overwrite the old one, it's OK, the RaspiBlitz stores all your personal data on the HDD.
 See details about latest SD card image [here](README.md#installing-the-software).

+*If you have done manual changes to the system (installed packages, added scripts, etc) you might need to do some preparations before overwriting your sd card - see [FAQ](FAQ.md#why-do-i-need-to-re-burn-my-sd-card-for-an-update).*

 If done successfully, simply put the SD card into the RaspiBlitz and power on again.
 Then follow the instructions on the display ... and dont worry, you dont need to re-download the blockchain again.